 If you’re willing to put in some fixer upper work and do some due diligence homework, is to check your county website for real estate sales.
 Depending where you live, these may be called Sheriff Sales, Trustee Sales, or Federal Sales, but typically these are properties that have been repossessed by the county government and are brought up for live auction.
 Depending on the situation, these auctions can happen before a bank foreclosure so you’ll have to do some digging to find them.
 There is a LOT of homework involved for potential buyers (as well as a good amount of risk), but these can be a way to score an incredible deal on a great property.

 Shop Around for the Best Rate

+Mortgage rates are at an all-time low as of March 2020.
+It’s a great time to buy or refinance a current property loan.
 Mortgage rates are largely influenced by your credit score and history, but every lender is different when it comes to the rate they offer you.
 There are also a variety of different loan programs that can offer special incentives or rates based on military involvement, first time buyer status, or the location of the property.
 It is a good idea to talk to a couple of lenders before signing with anyone.

 Technology is a beautiful thing.
 Whether it’s the ability to instantly order anything from a pizza to a ride to the airport or the ability to stay in touch with friends and family over distance and time, there really is no time like the present.
 With all this innovation comes new tools and ideas and ways of doing things.
 One of the newest innovations in the real estate industry is Cashifyd.
 Cashifyd is a program that turns the traditional real estate process, which involves complex commission and referral structures, on its head.
 Cashifyd allows buyers like you to refer themselves to an agent and receive a cashback credit at closing.
 The best part?
 As long as the agent you’re working with is using the Cashifyd process, nearly any home will qualify!